twnzl/nanium/README.md

 ```

 Using the option "p", will publish it directly to the npm registry.
 So, after using "npm i nanium <your-sdk>" in the
-other project, you will have all you need to create and execute requests of the oder project/domain.
+other project, you will have all you need to create and execute requests of the other project/domain.
 Just use the __
 isResponsible__ property to adjust which nanium-provider or nanium-consumer is responsible for which services.
 Most of
 the time, the namespace of the services should be enough to distinguish that.